steenlysgaard/texase/README.md

 ## Background

 I use the database in ASE a lot.
-The command line interface =ase db= could slow me down a bit though when I wanted to check out the results of some calculations and then view a structure or get some output in another way.
+The command line interface `ase db` could slow me down a bit though when I wanted to check out the results of some calculations and then view a structure or get some output in another way.
 I would normally go:
 - `ase db file.db`
 - `ase db -L 0 file.db`
 - `ase db -s energy file.db`
 - `ase gui file.db@id=32`

-Now I can just `texase file.db` and do all the (quick) navigation I want.
+Now I can just do `texase file.db` and navigate with single key presses.